isomerpages/ura-mbsc2020/index.md

         title: What's On
         subtitle: Programmes and Events
         description: Join us as we ring in the new year
-        button: Learn More
+        button: Find Out More
         url: /events/
     - infopic:
         title: Build A Dream
         subtitle: A Communtiy Engagement Project
         description: Celebrate our hopes and dreams for the future
-        button: Learn More
+        button: Find Out More
         url: /build-a-dream/
         image: /images/kaleidoscope 3.jpg
         alt: Build A Dream